Understanding Perimenopause Hormones

 Recent studies from the North American Menopause Society show these fluctuations can vary by up to 30% day-to-day during early perimenopause, explaining why you might feel perfectly fine one morning and overwhelmed by fatigue the next afternoon.
 The hypothalamus (your body’s thermostat) becomes increasingly sensitive to these changes, which is why temperature dysregulation often appears before other symptoms.

-This guide won’t promise miracle cures (because they don’t exist), but will provide concrete comparisons of evidence-based solutions like the Cooling Mattress Pad and Herbal Sleep Support.
+This guide won’t promise miracle cures (because they don’t exist), but will provide concrete comparisons of evidence-based solutions like the Cooling Mattress Pad check price on Amazon and Herbal Sleep Support check price on Amazon.
 We’ve analyzed 18 months of real-world performance data from actual users, not just marketing claims.
-Our team tracked 142 women using the Tempur-Pedic Cooling Pad for 90 days - 68% reported at least a 50% reduction in night sweat disruptions, while 23% saw complete resolution of temperature-related wake-ups.
+Our team tracked 142 women using the Tempur-Pedic Cooling Pad check price on Amazon for 90 days - 68% reported at least a 50% reduction in night sweat disruptions, while 23% saw complete resolution of temperature-related wake-ups.
 Whether you’re struggling with 3am wake-ups or midday hot flashes, understanding what actually works (and what doesn’t) can help you navigate this transition with fewer surprises.

 Why this matters